ActFax Installation and Configuration

 More information about the automatic definition of the recipient of a fax in a print job can be found later in this chapter and in the online help of the fax server as well as in the user's manual, available for download in the download area.

-The configuration of the email service on the fax server is very simple and you usually just need to configure the host name or IP address of your mail server (SMTP server).
+The configuration of the email service on the fax server is very simple and you just need to configure the host name or IP address of your mail server (SMTP server) and the authentication settings.
 If required, it is also possible to automatically do a dialup connection to the Internet through RAS for connections to the mail server.

-Automatically specify the recipient of a fax in an own application
+Automatically set the recipient for a fax in my application

-On Windows systems, data fields are usually written directly to the document or added as part of the document name.
-On Unix and Linux systems, data fields can also be written directly to the document the same way as printer commands.
+On Windows systems, data fields are normally written directly to the document or added as part of the document name.
+On Unix and Linux systems, data fields can be added directly to the document the same way as printer commands.
 The knowledge of complex programming techniques, like DDE or OLE, is not required in that case, since data fields are a normal part of the document.
-The fax server automatically processes such data fields and filters them out, so they are not visible in the later fax.
+The fax server automatically processes such data fields and filters them out, so they are not visible in the final fax document.

 Detailed information about adding data fields to print jobs as well as a complete list with all data fields can be found in the online help of the fax server and in the user's manual, available for download in the download area.

-On the fax server, there is also an example for data fields used with Windows applications included in the file activefax\Server\Sample.rtf (Windows WordPad document).
-The file activefax\Server\Sample.txt contains an example for data fields and HP-Laserjet (PCL) printer commands used with documents not directly created with the Windows printer driver (i.e. from Unix or Linux).
+You can also find an example for data fields used with Windows applications at \Program Files\ActiveFax\Server\Sample.rtf (Windows WordPad document) on the fax server.
+The file \Program Files\ActiveFax\Server\Sample.txt is an example for data fields and HP-Laserjet (PCL) printer commands used with documents not directly created through the Windows printer driver (i.e. from Unix or Linux).